 The Push for Push Technology

 In the ’90s, Push technology was believed to be the future of online content delivery.
 Instead of users pulling information by requesting it, push technology would deliver data to the user’s desktop automatically.
-Services like PointCast delivered news directly to user’s desktops.
-But as the web grew, the idea became less feasible due to bandwidth issues and the rise of personalized content streams.
+Services like PointCast delivered news directly to users’ desktops.
+However, as the web grew, the idea became less feasible due to bandwidth issues and the rise of personalized content streams.

 OS/2: An Operating System That Almost Was